 Many of the problems we associate with allergies, sickness, and other conditions are actually too small to see – microscopic in size, in fact!

-An air purifier has HEPA filter (shown in white) made of highly dense material for trapping microscopic particles in the air.
-Other filter sections such as an activated carbon filter (shown in black) and a pre-filter perform complimentary functions like trapping odors, chemical vapors, dust, and hair.
+A good, well-performing air purifier like the GermGuardian AC4900CA has a HEPA filter (white) made of highly dense material for trapping microscopic particles in the air.
+A secondary dual-filter may be included: an activated carbon filter (black) and pre-filter section.
+Together they work to trap odors, chemical vapors, dust, and hair.
+These are often called a 3-in-1 air purifier filter.

 Some of the most common are incredibly small!
 For example some dust mite particules around are around 5-10 microns in diameter.
 1 micron is a unit of measurement representing 1/1,000,000 of a meter in size (also called a micrometer, or 1 uM).
 In the image above, PM10 and PM2.5 are labels used to indicate the size range of some particles: 10 uM and 2.5uM.